 (c) under section 19, 3 months from the day that the owner or occupier of the private land gives notice to the permittee, holder of the drilling reservation, lessee or licensee that operations have caused further damage to the surface or to any improvements on the private land.

-[Regulation 2 amended in Gazette 28 Sep 1990 p.
+[Regulation 2 amended: Gazette 28 Sep 1990 p.
 5100; 23 Jun 2009 p.
 2471-2.]

 3. Fees and rates prescribed